project-error/projecterror.dev/docs/npwd/start/Intro.md

 :::warning

-NPWD is still under heavy development and is **not ready** for use in live environments *just yet*!
-Breaking changes may be fairly frequent as development progresses. **You should not install this phone for any other purpose aside from beta testing**
+NPWD, although close to release, is still being updated and may **not** be ready for use in live environments.
+Breaking changes may still occur as development progresses.
+**You should not install this phone for any other purpose aside from beta testing**

 :::